-A claimant may contact the Department and state they no longer require an appointee as they can manage their claim independently.
+The claimant may contact the Department and state they no longer require an appointee as they can manage their claim independently.
 A review of the need for an appointee must be conducted.

-If an appointee is no longer required, the claimant takes on all responsibilities for managing their claim and will be given full access to the claim including payment into their own bank account.
-The Universal Credit claim must state the reasons why the appointee is no longer required.
+If it is accepted that an appointee is no longer required, the claimant takes on all responsibilities for managing their claim and will be given full access to the claim including payment into their own bank account.

+The Universal Credit claim notes must include the reasons why the appointee is no longer required.